TURKEY INSIGHT: The lira’s past 7. Now don’t be a tough guy Erdogan, don’t be a fool!

 Haluk Burumcekci of Burumcekci Consulting regularly calculates the amount of dollars sold by state lenders in terms of the difference between disclosed net reserves and how much they should actually amount to.

+Accordingly, Erdogan (for make no mistake, it is he who calls the shots at the central bank, as elsewhere) sold $66bn from January 2019 to March 2020, including $32bn in Q1 2020.

-concluded that Erdogan sold $32bn last year and another $32bn or more in Q1 this year.
+Since there is no official data, calculations in circulation may slightly differ.
+Unnamed bankers cited by Reuters concluded that Erdogan sold $32bn last year and another $32bn or more in Q1 this year.

 The quoted figures do not include sales in April nor the dollars thrown into the mix on the first day of May since the official data on swaps comes in trailing one month behind.